About Hereditary ATTR Amyloidosis

 Spinal Stenosis InactiveSpinal Stenosis Active

-Speak to your healthcare provider about hATTR amyloidosis symptoms, because not all people experience the same symptoms.
+Speak to your healthcare provider about hATTR amyloidosis symptoms because not all people experience the same symptoms.
 Note that while the symptoms above are the most common, people who have hATTR-PN may not experience every symptom.

-Learn How WAINUA Works
+Learn how WAINUA works

 Wainua hATTR-PN Progression shape